FCollaPi/p2-datasci4health/README.md

 Even though this might have been the optimal model, we were not feeling confident due to the behemoth jump between the first and second attempts.

-Going from 50/50 chances to a 95% did not sound plausible, even though the `ROC Curve` is now actually a curve.
+Going from 50/50 chances to a 95% did not sound plausible, even though both `ROC Curves` are now actually a curve (Tree in green and LR in orange).

 <img width="650" alt="roc-2" src="https://user-images.githubusercontent.com/54454569/169718535-61fde6be-df41-49b6-b7aa-47fff2361e79.png">